How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • gray mold

-Therefore, you should understand the features of each disease in order to choose the right drugs for treatment.
+Therefore, it is necessary to understand the characteristics of each disease in order to choose the right drugs for treatment.

 Powdery mildew

-The leaves of indoor flowers are rapidly covered with a white bloom due to damage by mycelium - microscopic fungi.
-The disease is dangerous by the speed of spread, and if urgent measures are not taken, the plants will soon die.
+The leaves of indoor flowers quickly become covered with a white coating due to damage by mycelium - microscopic fungi.
+The disease is dangerous due to its speed of spread, and if urgent measures are not taken, the plants will soon die.

-The disease is caused by the fungi "Sphaerothecaransnosa", the genus of which has many varieties.
+The disease is caused by the fungi “Sphaerothecarannosa”, the genus of which has many varieties.
 Therefore, any plant can become infected with powdery mildew.

-A favorable environment for the development of this type of fungus is an increased level of humidity in the room, as well as sharp jumps in temperature.
+A favorable environment for the development of this type of fungus is an increased level of humidity in the room, as well as sudden changes in temperature.

-Fungal spores can easily migrate from one plant to another during watering, on insect paws and in air currents, so the disease is contagious.
-The infected plant is isolated and preventive treatments for all flowers are carried out.
+Fungal spores can easily migrate from one plant to another during watering, on the legs of insects and with air currents, so the disease is contagious.
+The infected plant is isolated and preventive treatments are carried out on all flowers.

-To the development of powdery mildew can lead to excessive fertilizing with nitrogen fertilizers and calcium deficiency in combination with high temperature and humidity in the room.
+The development of powdery mildew can be caused by excessive fertilizing with nitrogen fertilizers and calcium deficiency in combination with high temperature and indoor air humidity.

 Downy mildew

-This is a disease related to powdery mildew, therefore the causes of their occurrence are identical, and the manifestations have a significant difference.
-When affected by powdery mildew, a white fluffy bloom formed by the mycelium spreads along the outside of the leaf plate.
+This is a disease related to powdery mildew, so the causes of their occurrence are identical, but the manifestations are significantly different.
+When affected by powdery mildew, a white fluffy coating formed by the mycelium spreads along the outer side of the leaf blade.

-With downy mildew, plaque is concentrated on the inside of the leaves, and their surface is covered with yellowish spots with a whitish bloom that has a purple tint.
+With downy mildew, the plaque is concentrated on the inside of the leaves, and their surface is covered with yellowish spots with a whitish coating that has a purple tint.

 Mealybugs